devgony/tiktok_clone/README.md

 ### fix: remove image caching

-- how not to cache image by workaround: put DataTime at the end of url
+- how not to cache image by workaround: put DateTime at the end of url

 ### Challenge: edit bio and link